Depot Museum

 The Depot Museum in Avon Park, Florida in Highlands County, Florida is a railroad museum housed in a historic 1926 railroad depot.
 It is operated by the Historical Society of Avon Park.
 A dining car is exhibited.
-The depot was along the Seaboard Airline Railroad, serving the Palmland, Silver Meteor, Silver Star and Sunland trains.
+The depot was along the Seaboard Airline Railroad Miami Subdivision, serving the Palmland, Silver Meteor, Silver Star and Sunland trains.
+Since 1989, the line has been designated as the CSX Auburndale Subdivision.
+The line is also in close proximity to the Atlantic Coast Line Railroad Haines City Branch, which was built through Avon Park in 1912.